hacksur/model-one/README.md

 [![license](https://img.shields.io/github/license/hacksur/model-one.svg)](LICENSE)
 [![npm downloads](https://img.shields.io/npm/dt/model-one.svg)](https://npm.im/model-one)

-Set of utility classes for Cloudflare Workers D1 with validations by Joi inspired by [reform](https://github.com/trailblazer/reform).
+Set of utility classes for Cloudflare Workers D1 with automatic data validation for SQLite databases, inspired by [reform](https://github.com/trailblazer/reform).

 Note: This package is still considered experimental.
 Breaking changes should be expected.

 ## Features

-- Basic CRUD Model with PostgreSQL-like interface
+- Basic CRUD operations with a PostgreSQL-like interface
+- UUID generation by default
+- Timestamps for created_at and updated_at
+- **Automatic data validation using Zod**
+- Schema-based validations with rich rules
 - Enhanced column types and constraints
-- UUID by default
+- Support for soft deletes
+- Raw SQL query support
-- Support for SQLite data types with JavaScript type mapping
+- Support for JSON data types with JavaScript type mapping
 - Timestamps for created_at and updated_at
 - Soft delete functionality
 - Data serialization and deserialization
-- Validations by Joi
+- Automatic data validation based on schema definitions (powered by Zod internally)
 - Raw SQL queries

 ## Table of Contents